Azure/dev-community/azure-updates/SEPTEMBER2022.md

 ##### :flight_arrival: Updated/New Features

+**Now you can add a new condition, daysAfterLastTierChangeGreaterThan, in your rules, to skip the archiving action if the blobs are newly rehydrated.**

-- Azure Storage lifecycle management offers a rule-based policy that you can use to transition blob data to the appropriate access tiers or to expire data at the end of the data lifecycle.
+- Azure Storage lifecycle management offers a rule-based policy to transition blob data to the appropriate access tiers or to expire data at the end of the data lifecycle.
-- You can configure rules to move a blob to archive tier based on last modified condition.
+- Configure rules to move a blob to archive tier based on last modified condition.
-- If you rehydrate a blob by changing its tier, this rule may move the blob back to the archive tier.
+- Rehydrating a blob by changing its tier may move the blob back to the archive tier.
 This can happen if the last modified time is beyond the threshold set for the policy.

-**Now you can add a new condition, daysAfterLastTierChangeGreaterThan, in your rules, to skip the archiving action if the blobs are newly rehydrated.**

 [Documentation](https://azure.microsoft.com/updates/generally-available-prevent-a-lifecycle-management-policy-from-archiving-a-recently-rehydrated-blob/)